RPegoud/MachineLearningBlog/content/post/temporal_differerence_learning/index.md

     website: https://github.com/RPegoud/Temporal-Difference-learning
     image: https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png

-  - title: This article was featured on Towards Data Science !
+  - title: This article was featured on Towards Data Science 🥳
-    description: The full Python project for this article
+    description: Thank you for your support !
     website: https://medium.com/towards-data-science/temporal-difference-learning-and-the-importance-of-exploration-an-illustrated-guide-5f9c3371413a
     image: https://cdn4.iconfinder.com/data/icons/social-media-circle-7/512/Medium_circle-1024.png
 ---

-> 🥳 ***This article got published on Towards Data Science  !*** If you enjoy it, feel free to follow me on Medium and upvote the article [here](https://medium.com/towards-data-science/temporal-difference-learning-and-the-importance-of-exploration-an-illustrated-guide-5f9c3371413a), thank you and nice read ! 🥳
+> 🥳 ***This article got published on Towards Data Science  !*** If you enjoy it, feel free to follow me on Medium and upvote the article [here](https://medium.com/towards-data-science/temporal-difference-learning-and-the-importance-of-exploration-an-illustrated-guide-5f9c3371413a), thank you and have a nice read ! 🥳

 Recently, **Reinforcement Learning (RL)** algorithms have received a lot of traction by solving research problems such as **protein folding**, reaching a superhuman level in **drone racing**, or even integrating **human feedback** in your favorite chatbots.